Skip to content

 Once students declare a history major, they may choose an advisor in the History Department.
 Usually the advisor is someone the student has gotten to know through his/her coursework and teaches in the student’s area of specialization.

-Students and faculty can contact Diane Fenner, the Department Assistant or Professor Nina Kushner.
+Students and faculty can contact Diane Fenner, the Department Assistant or Professor Amy Richter.

 International Development and Social Change

-International Development and Social Change (IDSC) is a major offered by the IDCE department (International Development, Community, and Environment).
-The IDCE department also coordinates the Environmental Science and Policy track of the Environmental Science major, and offers Master’s degrees in Community Development and Planning (CDP), Environmental Science and Policy (ES&P), Geographic Information Science for Development and Environment (GISDE), and Health Science (MHS) as well as International Development (ID).
+IDSC is offered by the Department of Sustainability & Social Justice (SSJ).
+SSJ also coordinates the Environmental Science & Policy track of the Environmental Science major, and offers Master’s degrees in International Development (ID), Community Development & Planning (CDP), Environmental Science & Policy (ES&P), and Sustainable Food Systems (SFS).
 Advanced BA students can take advantage of academic and extra-curricular opportunities associated with these graduate programs.
-Students who earn honors in the undergraduate major are also eligible to apply to Clark University’s Accelerated BA/MA program to earn an MA in ID.

 Management

 Management majors have eight requirements that we recommend students complete during the first and second years.
 It is helpful if students complete some of these foundation courses during the first year.
-Some Management majors may wish to immediately load up on Management courses, but we advise a blend of Management courses, and courses for the Program of Liberal Studies.
+Some Management majors may wish to immediately load up on Management courses, but we advise a blend of Management courses, and courses for ClarkCore.

 Appropriate Management courses for the first year include MGMT 100 (The Art and Science of Management), MGMT 101 (Principles of Accounting), MGMT 104 (Introduction to Management Information Systems), MGMT 110 (Quantitative Methods for Managers) and MGMT170 (Managerial Communications).
 ECON 010 is also recommended as a first year course and is required for the Management major.